Access to your rented home for repairs and inspections

 Shared houses

-Your rights may be different if you live in a shared house.
+Your rights might be different in a shared house.

-Your landlord cannot come into your home without permission if you have a joint tenancy for the whole property.
+Your landlord cannot come into your home without notice if you have a joint tenancy for the whole property.

 Your tenancy agreement might give you more rights.